History & Specifications

 Gross Tonnage 57 tons

 The A.J.
 Meerwald was launched on September 7, 1928 by Charles H. Stowman & Sons at Dorchester, NJ.
-She was a wood centerboard schooner with low freeboard and a raked transom stern designed for oyster dredging under sail and power.
+She was built a wood centerboard schooner with low freeboard and a raked transom stern designed for oyster dredging under sail and power.
 She had minimal draft, considerable beam and a flush deck from stem to stern.
-Her original sail rig, as evidenced in photographs taken during he first oystering season in 1929, typified the new style schooners; bald-headed (without topmasts), gaff rigged, with a large ‘gloriana peaked’ mainsail, a smaller foresail, and spike bowsprit supporting a single large club staysail.
+Her original sail rig, as evidenced in photographs taken during her first oystering season in 1929, typified the new style schooners; bald-headed (without topmasts), gaff rigged, with a large ‘gloriana peaked’ mainsail, a smaller foresail, and spike bowsprit supporting a single large club staysail.

 The Schooner is registered as 76.1’ between perpendiculars, 22.3’ beam, 6’ depth of hold, 46 net tons and 57 gross tons.
-She measure 85’ on deck and 115’ overall when fully rigged.
+She measures 85’ on deck and 115’ overall when fully rigged.
 Her construction was/remains ‘oak on oak’ meaning oak planks laid on oak frames, as was tradition in Dorchester built vessels.
 She has relatively light scantlings, no knees and no horntimber which is also characteristic of Dorchester Schooners.

 Find out more about the restoration and special features of the A.J.
 Meerwald.